 June 2012 - Honorary Associate Professor, Department of Surgery, University of Auckland

 Early in in my surgical career, I was involved in the development of minimally invasive sinus surgery (endoscopic sinus surgery) in New Zealand.
 This led to two major interests:

 - the patient with pain over their sinuses and with no obvious or minimal sinus disease

 - the patient who has had endoscopic sinus surgery, but the disease remains problematic.

 Since my return from London in 1991, I have been to the forefront in the development of endoscopic sinus surgical techniques.
 I also did additional training with David Kennedy in Philadelphia.
 I was the first person in Auckland to repair CSF leaks endoscopically, perform pituitary surgery endoscopically and perform frontal sinus drill-out surgery.
 I have been to the forefront of medical research in the area.
 I was the first otolaryngologist to describe the successful use of ultrasound to treat refractory sinus disease.
 I am also to the forefront of vitamin D research.
 Vitamin D has been shown to have a role in the treatment and prevention of respiratory infections.

 Over the last thirty years, I have been involved with the treatment of a large number of cases of nasal trauma from contact sports or accidental injury in the Auckland region.
 These constitute a particularly challenging group of patients.
 This focus has given me an extensive experience in both cosmetic and functional nasal surgery (over 1000 cases).
 I am currently doing approximately 50 septorhinoplasties a year.

-I has written two books that are available in the bookshops and in the library
+I have written two books that are available in the bookshops and in the library:

 - Breathing Matters (with Tania Clifton-Smith)